erikc5000/island-time/README.md

 ### Date Ranges

-Note that in Island Time, "ranges" are inclusive, implementing Kotlin's `ClosedRange`, while intervals" are half-open with an exclusive end.
-When it comes to time, precision differences (ie. millisecond vs nanosecond) can make an inclusive end problematic.
+Note that in Island Time, "ranges" are inclusive, implementing Kotlin's `ClosedRange`, while "intervals" are half-open with an exclusive end.
+When it comes to time, precision differences (ie. millisecond vs nanosecond) can make an inclusive end problematic, so while you can create an interval from a closed range, it'll be stored, read, and written with an exclusive end.

 ```kotlin
 val clock: Clock = SystemClock()